 Southern Maine Community College's Safety and Security Officers have the authority to ask persons for identification and to determine whether individuals have lawful business at SMCC.
 Campus Security has the authority to issue parking tickets which are billed to the financial accounts of students.
 Campus Security is not authorized to arrest.
 Criminal incidents are referred to the respective police departments who have jurisdiction at each SMCC location, and to the Office of the Dean of Student Life for possible disciplinary action.
-SMCC has a Memorandum of Understanding (MOU) with the South Portland Police Department and maintains a highly professional working relationship between campus security and police departments.
-All crime victims and witnesses are strongly encouraged to immediately report any crime to Campus Safety and Security and/or the respective police departments.
+SMCC has a Memorandum of Understanding (MOU) with South Portland and Brunswick Police Departments, maintaining a highly professional working relationship between campus security and area police departments.
+All crime victims and witnesses are strongly encouraged to immediately report any crime to Campus Safety and Security and/or their respective police departments.
 Prompt reporting will assure Campus Crime Alerts for the campus community and the accurate disclosure of Clery Act crime statistics.

 When a Southern Maine Community College student is involved in an off-campus offense, Campus Safety and Security may assist with the investigation in cooperation with local police departments.
-South Portland Police Department routinely works and communicates with SMCC Safety and Security on incidents occurring on-campus, in the immediate neighborhood and business areas surrounding our campus.
+South Portland and Brunswick Police Departments routinely work and communicate with SMCC Safety and Security on incidents occurring on-campus, in the immediate neighborhood and business areas surrounding our campus.
 SMCC Safety and Security can and do respond to student-related incidents that occur in close proximity to campus.
-The Midcoast campus in Brunswick is patrolled by a professional security company in the evenings.